siberr01/psykodentopat/README.md

 # psykodentopat
-Repository for group assignment in RMED901A
+Repository for group assignment in RMED901A.

+Hei hei, simen her :)